katyo/tweetnacl-ts/README.md

 --------

 Originally this project had been a port of `nacl-fast.js` to TypeScript.
-Now it also includes support of SealedBox.
+Now it also includes support of SealedBox and HMAC-Auth.

 Usage
 -----